grommunio/grommunio-documentation/admin/manual_core.rst

 gromox-event/timer
 ------------------

-* event: A notification daemon for an interprocess channel between gromox-imap/gromox-midb.
-No configuration needed.
+gromox-event is a notification daemon for an interprocess channel between gromox-imap/gromox-midb.
+No configuration is needed.

-* timer: An at(1)/atd(8)-like daemon for delayed delivery.
-No configuration needed.
+gromox-timer is an at(1)/atd(8)-like daemon for delayed delivery.
+No configuration is needed.

 .. code-block:: sh